The Eric And Wendy Schmidt Fund For Strategic Innovation

 • Academic review by discipline-specific panels

-• Final selections made in Spring 2026
+• Final selections made in spring of following year

-• Eligibility: PhD completion between May 1, 2026 and June 30, 2027
+• Eligibility: PhD completion between May 1 and June 30 of the fellowship year

 Decision Timeline